mongodb/motor/doc/examples/authentication.rst

     def login(c):
         yield c.my_database.authenticate("user", "pass")

-After you've logged in to a database with a given `MotorClient`, all further operations on that database using that client will already be authenticated until you call `~MotorDatabase.logout`.
+After you've logged in to a database with a given :class:`MotorClient`, all further operations on that database using that client will already be authenticated until you call :meth:`~MotorDatabase.logout`.

 .. _MongoDB connection URI: http://docs.mongodb.org/manual/reference/connection-string/